johannesulf/dsigma/docs/applications/hsc_y3.rst

 Precomputing the Signal
 -----------------------

 We will now run the computationally expensive precomputation phase.
 For the lens-source separation, we require :math:`z_l + 0.3 < z_s` where :math:`z_s` is the mean redshift of the tomographic bin each source belongs to.
-This ensures that we don't stack the lensing signal for souces that are mostly in front of the lens.
+This ensures that we don't stack the lensing signal for sources that are mostly in front of the lens.

 .. code-block:: python